Rodent: Exploitation

+Fur

 Humanity has long used animal skins for clothing, as the leather is durable and the fur provides extra insulation.
 The native people of North America made much use of beaver pelts, tanning and sewing them together to make robes.
 Europeans appreciated the quality of these and the North American fur trade developed and became of prime importance to early settlers.
 In Europe, the soft underfur known as "beaver wool" was found to be ideal for felting and was made into beaver hats and trimming for clothing.
 Later, the coypu took over as a cheaper source of fur for felting and was farmed extensively in America and Europe; however, fashions changed, new materials became available and this area of the animal fur industry declined.
 The chinchilla has a soft and silky coat and the demand for its fur was so high that it was nearly wiped out in the wild before farming took over as the main source of pelts.
 The quills and guardhairs of porcupines are used for traditional decorative clothing.
 For example, their guardhairs are used in the creation of the Native American "porky roach" headdress.
 The main quills may be dyed, and then applied in combination with thread to embellish leather accessories such as knife sheaths and leather bags.
 Lakota women would harvest the quills for quillwork by throwing a blanket over a porcupine and retrieving the quills it left stuck in the blanket.